Bayern Munich open to Boateng offers

-City's arch rival Manchester United has been linked with a move for the Germany international, and Rummenigge confirmed the club will not stop him from seeking a departure.
+City's arch rivals Manchester United have been linked with a move for the Germany international, and Rummenigge confirmed the club will not stop him from seeking a departure.

+"His thoughts about leaving Bayern still exist, as his agent has told me," Rummenigge told Sport Bild.

 "I don't hide the fact that we have a financial threshold, but it won't be low for sure.
 But I know that Jerome is thinking about leaving."